Wait—don’t change that channel!

 Here are some quick tips for investing in paid media:

-Main Takeaway: Incorporating a mix of owned, earned, and paid media into your B2B channel marketing strategy ensures that you're reaching potential customers through various touch points while maximizing the impact of your content efforts.
+Main Takeaway: Incorporating a mix of owned, earned, and paid media into your account-based marketing strategy ensures that you're reaching potential customers through various touch points while maximizing the impact of your content efforts.

 Incorporating Buyer Persona Data into Strategy